JacobGGH/CLGF/README.md

 **C**ommand **L**ine **G**ame **F**ramework (CLGF) is a cross platform
 framework that allows users to program games which run in the command line/prompt.
-It's a personal library which I created so I could dabble with game dev convepts without having to learn an entire new tool like Unity or Godot.
+It's a personal library which I created so I could dabble with game dev concepts without having to learn an entire new tool like Unity or Godot.
 I wanted to release it to the public just in case someone else might find it fun or useful!